AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >
 >Regardless of access status (public, private, or custom), the population of any audience contributes to the **[!UICONTROL All audiences]** population in the **[!UICONTROL Compare audiences]** section within a project.<br>

 Audience availability for use in projects with collaborators differs based on the connection access setting.
-You can always change the connection access from private to public, but you cannot change that setting back once an audience is shared with collaborators.
+You can always change the connection access from private to public, but you cannot change that setting back once an audience is activated.

 ### Metadata visibility {#metadata-visibility}